 Why Budgets Fail

-Fort Lauderdale FL, – A budget is important part of managing personal finances; however, many consumers avoid this task because they think it’s too hard or a budget will stop them from enjoying their life.
+Fort Lauderdale FL, – A balanced budget is important part of managing personal finances; however, many consumers avoid this task because they think it’s too hard or a budget will stop them from enjoying their life.
 A budget isn’t supposed to restrict or punish.
 It’s a spending plan that will help people achieve a stable financial future.
 So why do budgeting efforts fail?

 Many consumers treat their budget like a diet.
 They treat a budget as if it’s a temporary fix, where they watch their spending habits until they hit their financial goal.
 But once that goal is met, the person goes back to their old spending habits and a few months later they’re back to where they started.
 “You create a budget because you want to make changes for the better,” says Howard Dvorkin, CPA and chairman of Debt.com.
 “If you give up, you’re right back where you started.”
 Budgeting is a lifestyle choice, it’s a part of an individual’s everyday life and guides one to make better financial choices.